 Greater Baton Rouge State Fair

-Head to the Louisiana State Capitol for the Greater Baton Rouge State Fair, spanning 9 days.
+Head to the Louisiana State Capitol for the Greater Baton Rouge State Fair, spanning 11 days.
 This festival has all the state fair staples: amusement rides, a petting zoo, magic acts, pig races, and fair food.
-Last year marked the first annual lego competition, and the festival is complete with scholarships to local schoolkids.
+The family-friendly festival is complete with scholarships to local schoolchildren.
 This state fair is sure to bring back childhood memories.